ondrej17/kabuto/README.md

 Trains everything from files in `dir_to_train` directory.

 ### Predicting
 Predicts the percentage of each phase that neural network knows.
 Determines global structure in given dump file for each timestep.

 ## Usage
+Compile C++ extension `decsriptors` in `src/modules/descriptors` folder:

+    python3 setup.py install

 In `src` folder:

     python kabuto.py prepare <name_of_phase> <dump.file>